 Funds are also required for the continued appropriate administrative running costs of Heartbeat Victoria Council Inc. and individual Heartbeat peer support groups.

-Heartbeat Victoria comprises a number of Affiliates and Branches.
+Heartbeat Victoria comprises a number of affiliates and branches.
 Each group is operated by a committee of volunteers.
 The annual membership fee varies from $5-$25 per member.
 A component of this is sent to Heartbeat Victoria Council Inc. to cover association membership and insurance.
-Click on the Victorian Map to locate a Heartbeat Victoria Branch or Affiliate nearest to you.

 Yes you are.
 Heartbeat Victoria Council Inc. takes out three appropriate insurance policies to cover volunteers, public liability and association indemnity.